SimpleDataLabsInc/prophecy-docs/docs/Spark/gems/transform/window-function.md

   - aggregate
 ---

-Allows you to define a **WindowSpec** and apply Window functions on a DataFrame
+The WindowFunction lets you define a **WindowSpec** and apply window functions on a DataFrame.

 ### Parameters